MSU-developmentTeam/react-git-interview/README.md

-# Git.Interview
+# Git.Interview 2.0

 ## Description
 ```
-GIT.Interview is a web-application that helps developers prepare for interview questions.
+GIT.Interview is a MERN Stack web-application that helps developers prepare for interview questions.
-The user can search topic of interest, create an account in our website and post new questions and answers.
+The user can search topics of interest, create an account in our website and post new questions and answers.
-This is an application that utilizes Passport authentication, Express and Sequelize.
+This application utilizes Redux, JWT authentication, Express and Mongoose.
 ```
 ## Table of Content
  1. [Usage](#usage)